ucam-department-of-psychiatry/crate/docs/source/introduction/package_elements.rst

 Most of the CRATE tools talk to one or more databases.
 They do this via SQLAlchemy_, which uses a unified URL scheme to define a database connection.
-You will need to create a URL for every database you wish to use.
-In some cases you may need to install drivers.
-See “Internal database interfaces” below.

 Preprocessing